spectrumcomputing/linux-notes/Z88DK Installation.md

 If you love the ZX Spectrum as much as I do, feel free to visit our website at:

 https://spectrumcomputing.co.uk/

+We are have a forum which is available here:

 https://spectrumcomputing.co.uk/forums